Print Options

 Center Name: Center for Economic Policy

-The Center for Economic Policy seeks to educate students and wider audiences about economic policy and markets, providing students with training in economic tools to analyze the regulatory and legal framework in which markets operate.
+Program Description: The Center for Economic Policy seeks to educate students and wider audiences about economic policy and markets, providing students with training in economic tools to analyze the regulatory and legal framework in which markets operate.
 Markets and government policies regulating them have always been central to economic growth, social welfare, and civil society, with policy decisions and legal frameworks inextricably tied to economic outcomes.

 Whether it is the government debt consolidation undertaken by the South Sea Company (and Bank of England) in the early 1700s or the rise in mortgage debt and the 2008 financial crisis, financial markets and their functioning are inextricably linked with both household behavior and larger economic outcomes and policy decisions.
-The core Certificate courses teach basic finance tools necessary for understanding financial instruments and markets.
+The core specialization courses teach basic finance tools necessary for understanding financial instruments and markets.
 Electives provide a broader range of topics related to household finance, international finance, and banking.

-Certificate Requirements
+Specialization Requirements

 Required courses